Skip to content

 • 3Cs Websites

-After an almost a 50-year career in television and the internet, it was time to enjoy my life-long interests and hobbies as a second career.
-In my youth, I spent countless hours watching the Clinchfield, the ET&WNC, and the Southern Railway trains parading through my hometown.
-Now, I can relive and share those great memories and railroads with this website.
+After a 50-year career in television and the internet, it was time to enjoy my life-long interests and hobbies as a second career.
+In my youth, I spent countless hours watching Clinchfield, ET&WNC, and Southern Railway trains parading through my hometown.
+Now, I can build upon and share those great memories and railroads through this website, and its two partner websites: Appalachian-Railroads.org and Southern-Railroads.org.

 Website Goals